dartmouth-hci-easycook/foodstar/README.md

 # foodstar
 An android app for finding recipes and monitoring the cooking process.
-A new approach to cooking app.
+A new approach to create a cooking mobile app.